Winter Boating Safety

 In a 2001 Dr. C J Brooks of the Canadian National Transportation Safety Board found that immersion into water colder than 59 F can cause cold shock, a loss of efficient breathing, and a dramatic decrease in swimming ability within 3-5 minutes.
-A swimmer spending 3 minutes in the river during a high flow or in Class IV or greater rapids before rescue arrives or they can self-rescue is a highly probable scenario.
-This scenario lays the groundwork for the rapid onset of hypothermia.
+A swimmer spending 3 minutes in the river during a high flow, in Class IV, or Class V rapids before rescue arrives or they can self-rescue is a highly probable scenario.
+This scenario lays the groundwork for the rapid onset of hypothermia later on.

 Part of the joy of rafting is splashing through big waves, but since water is such an efficient conductor of heat consistently soaking your gear can rapidly cause a decrease in temperature especially when coupled with wind chill.
 As temperatures decrease wind chill become increasingly more powerful.
 When you factor in the evaporation and chilling effect of water there is literally no way for the body to warm up on the water short of a powerful heat source.
 As such a wetsuit can rapidly drain your body of heat if left unprotected.